alichoumane/Supervised-Local-Community-Detection/README.md

 This program implements the algorithm "Supervised local community detection algorithm".

-Article: Choumane, A. and Al-Akhrass, A. (2021) "Supervised local community detection algorithm", Int.
-J. Data Science (to appear).
+Article: Choumane, A. and Al-Akhrass, A. (2020) "Supervised local community detection algorithm", Int.
+J. Data Science, Vol. 5, No. 3, pp.247–261.